 - A drying cloth;

 - Coasters to place under the finished bouquets.

-Check out the many gorgeous printables at our blog:
+Check out the many gorgeous printables on our blog:

 Start with a step-by-step demonstration and remember to slowly explain and showcase what, how, and why you do at each moment.